 $830 Million – Mona Lisa – Leonardo Da Vinci

-Certainly, the most notable artwork and masterpiece on the planet is the Mona Lisa by Leonardo Da Vinci, which was made in the mid-1500s.
-It was initially purchased by King Francis I of France and is presently essentially possessed by the Republic of France and is on long-lasting presentation in the Louver in France.
+Certainly, the most notable artwork and a masterpiece on the planet is the Mona Lisa by Leonardo Da Vinci, which was made in the mid-1500s.
+It was initially purchased by King Francis I of France and is presently essentially possessed by the Republic of France and is on long-lasting presentation in the Louvre in France.
 On December 14, 1962, the worth has been assessed to be around $100 Million, which would make the current worth well more than $800 Million, consequently it sat in the third spot in our rundown of most costly compositions on the planet.
+A lot of copies of this famous art piece have been printed by Ricoh copiers.

 $900 Million – Starry Night – Vincent Van Gogh